-We made use of the Gaia DR3 data \citep{Gaia_DR3} in order to investigate the binarity of our YAR sample.
+We made use of the Gaia DR3 data \citep{Gaia_DR3} to investigate the binarity of our YAR sample.
 In particular, we explored the renormalised unit weight error (RUWE) included in the \texttt{gaia\textunderscore source} table.
-Indeed, this parameter expresses an indication of the astrometric solution quality of a source, and can then give a good hint of a star being in an unresolved multiple system (this affecting the goodness and the uncertainty of the astrometric solution).
-Only 9 stars out of the 249 (about 4$\rm \%$) in our sample exhibit a $\rm \texttt{ruwe} > 1.4$.
+Indeed, this parameter expresses an indication of the astrometric solution quality of a source and can then give a good hint of a star being in an unresolved multiple system (this affecting the goodness and the uncertainty of the astrometric solution).
+Only 9 stars out of the 249 (about 4$\rm \%$) in our sample display a value of $\rm \texttt{ruwe} > 1.4$.
 This is the typical value above which the parallax measurement of a source can be considered less reliable \citep{Lindegren2021}.
-For this reason we can expect sources characterised by $\rm \texttt{ruwe} > 1.4$ to be likely multiple systems.
-In addition just two YAR stars in the sample are catalogued as binaries (specifically, a single lined spectroscopic binary and a combined astrometric + single lined spectroscopic orbital model binary) by the \texttt{nss\textunderscore two\textunderscore body\textunderscore orbit} catalogue of the non-single stars (NSS) tables of Gaia DR3 \citep{Gaia_binary}.
-A possible reason for such a low percentage of multiple systems among our YAR sample can be the possible small orbital separation of the system detected, which should not highly impact the astrometric solutions \citep[as suggested in][]{Kounkel2021}.
-In addition, as we will discuss in Section \ref{sec:discussion}, stragglers stars can be the product of a merging or a coalescence phenomenon, and the YAR object formed in this case is a single star.
+For this reason, we can expect sources characterised by $\rm \texttt{ruwe} > 1.4$ as likely multiple systems.
+In addition, just two YAR stars in the sample are catalogued as binaries (specifically, a single-lined spectroscopic binary and a combined astrometric + single lined spectroscopic orbital model binary) by the \texttt{nss\textunderscore two\textunderscore body\textunderscore orbit} catalogue of the non-single stars (NSS) tables of Gaia DR3 \citep{Gaia_binary}.
+A possible reason for such a low percentage of multiple systems among our YAR sample can be the possible small orbital separation of the system detected, which should not significantly impact the astrometric solutions \citep[as suggested in][]{Kounkel2021}.
+In addition, as we discuss in Section \ref{sec:discussion}, straggler stars can be the product of a merging or a coalescence phenomenon.
+We note that the YAR object formed in this case is a single star.